cihatceliker/hider/README.md

 ***
 ## Results

 `Without using the random number generators, any data that is hidden can easily be extracted if someone knows where to look.
 However, hiding the data using randomness, makes it impossible(chances are really low, but not 0) to crack even if someone has the original data.
-Any hidden data is just a noise without the right key.
+Any hidden data is just noise without the right key.
 It's surprising to see how much data can be hidden into an image with just some minor tweaks to bytes.`
 ***
 ## Experiments